A Long-Expected Feast

 Terri Fisher, Deacon in the Anglican Church, spiritual director, and retired arts pastor.

 As medievalists, Tolkien and Lewis both knew how the meanings of words naturally shift, change, shrink, or grow over time.
-Some of the words that have shrunk the most in modernity—and both eminent medievalists would agree—are the words that describe virtuous or vicious action.
+Some of the words that have shrunk the most in modernity—as both eminent medievalists would agree—are those that describe virtuous or vicious action.
 How can we as Christians reclaim words like meekness or temperance as not just blandly, boringly “good,” but beautiful, forming true human wholeness?
-And reject concepts like gluttony or greed without being preachy or judgey, but reflective about how such habits destroy full life in community?
+And reject concepts like gluttony or greed without being preachy or judgy, but reflective about how such habits destroy full life in community?

 Have questions?
 We have answers.
 Don’t see what you’re looking for?
 Email us.